Personal interview (or a reference from a mutual aquaintance) and

 The Shed can house one apprentice comfortably (or a couple cozily), and is 10x20, comfortably furnished, with basic cooking equipment and electricity.

-The Cabin arrived in '11, and can house one apprentice comfortably (or a couple cozily).
+The Cabin can also house one apprentice comfortably (or a couple cozily).
 It overlooks the goat yard, and like the Shed, is comfortably furnished, with basic cooking equipment and electricity.

 There is no running water in any of the living spaces, but there is an outdoor shower and outhouse, and the laundrymat is nearby in Union.
 Currently, both are unheated, but future plans call for insulating and installing a wood stove.
 We ask our apprentice to bring bedding and any specialty cooking equipment we might not have.
 We have wireless DSL, so bring along your computer.
 There is also a TV and a sewing machine available!
 Your friends and family are welcome to visit, as long as they don't mind pitching in with the work.